 5 April – 1 September 2019

-Contemporary Muslim Fashions is the first major museum exhibition to explore the complex and diverse nature of current Muslim clothing styles.
+Contemporary Muslim Fashions was the first major museum exhibition to explore the complex and diverse nature of current Muslim clothing styles.
 The concept of the exhibition was developed at the Fine Arts Museums of San Francisco and was initiated there by Max Hollein.
-The Museum Angewandte Kunst in Frankfurt/M is its first venue in Europe.
+The Museum Angewandte Kunst in Frankfurt/M was its first venue in Europe.

 In selecting designers, the curators focused particularly on the Middle East, Malaysia and Indonesia as well as Europe and the USA.
-Contemporary Muslim Fashions takes a close look at the diverse interpretations of Muslim clothing traditions in these different countries and not only shows regional differences, but also makes the similarities visible.
-It presents itself as a snapshot of this fashion phenomenon, which carries social, religious, social and political implications.
+Contemporary Muslim Fashions took a close look at the diverse interpretations of Muslim clothing traditions in these different countries and not only showed regional differences, but also made the similarities visible.
+It presented itself as a snapshot of this fashion phenomenon, which carries social, religious, social and political implications.

-Dr. Mahret Ifeoma Kupka and Prof. Matthias Wagner K are coordinating the exhibition in Frankfurt.
+Dr. Mahret Ifeoma Kupka and Prof. Matthias Wagner K are coordinated the exhibition in Frankfurt.